Accounting Apprenticeships

 *Please note: Some apprenticeships have accreditation costs which are not eligible for government funding

 We have regular start dates throughout the year for our apprenticeships.
-Please get in touch for more information.
+Please see our schedule page for more information.

 People of all ages and educational backgrounds can undertake accounting apprenticeships, but there are some restrictions, the most important of which are:

-• The employer and the training provider must ascertain that the apprenticeship will allow the individual to gain substantive new skills.
-The training therefore needs to be materially different from any prior qualification or previous apprenticeship.
-NB: this does not restrict progression up the accountancy apprenticeship pathway.
+- The employer and the training provider must ascertain that the apprenticeship will allow the individual to gain substantive new skills.

 The programme is made up of apprenticeship modules and AAT knowledge training.

-The 6-week apprenticeship modules help apprentices learn and apply the knowledge, skills and behaviours required for each of the core occupational duties undertaken by professional accounting technicians.
+The apprenticeship modules help apprentices learn and apply the knowledge, skills and behaviours required for each of the core occupational duties undertaken by assistant accountants.

-AAT accountancy knowledge training is delivered alongside the modules above, typically:
+The AAT accountancy knowledge training is delivered in separate units:

 Employer partners and apprentices are supported throughout the apprenticeship.
 The apprentice has a dedicated coach who provides 1:1 support, alongside the group coaching sessions and apprentice forums where they can engage with other appentices on the same programme.
 Review meetings with the apprentice, line manager and coach are held every 12 weeks.